awsdocs/amazon-chime-user-guide/doc_source/join-anonymous.md

 1. Select your dial\-in options, and choose **Continue in Amazon Chime app**\.

 If you are joining a moderated meeting, you are unable to interact with other attendees until a moderator joins and starts the meeting\.
 If you have the moderator passcode, choose **Enter moderator passcode** to join as a moderator and start the meeting\.
-For more information, see [Scheduling a Moderated Meeting](moderate-meeting.md)\.
+For more information, see [Scheduling a moderated meeting](moderate-meeting.md)\.